 Valve Cover Gasket Replacement

 On some engines, the crankcase is fully sealed and under vacuum at idle and during normal operation.
-The valve cover gasket then also holds vacuum; a problem that causes an oil leak there under some conditions will cause a vacuum leak under other conditions, which can cause the engine to run poorly.
+The valve cover gasket is also supposed to hold the vacuum.
+But a problem that causes an oil leak in the valve cover gasket under some conditions will also cause a vacuum leak under other conditions, which can cause the engine to run poorly.

 Replacement of the valve cover gasket involves moving out of the way whatever wiring harnesses or obstructions there are; sometimes removing coils or spark plug wires, then unbolting and removing the cover.